The AVUS in Berlin

 The construction of the AVUS in Berlin started in 1913 at the initiative of Emperor Wilhelm II.
 The out broke of the First World War stopped the works.
 They continued in 1919 and the first race was held in September 1921.

 At this Satelite photo from Google Maps you see the AVUS in full length.
 Right above you see the "Nordkurve" (North Corner) and left below you can recognise the site of the old "Südkurve" (South Corner).
 Use the drag and zoom functions to see more details.

-It will be hard to imagine a more simple circuit design than the lay out from the AVUS.
+It will be hard to imagine a more simple race track design than the lay-out of the AVUS.
 Two five Mile long straights connected with loops on both sides.

 But the AVUS is not an ordinary race track.
 In fact is was the Worlds first motorway!
 During the week it was used as toll way for the traffic from Berlin to Wannsee and Potsdam.
 And during the weekend there could be organized race events.
 For racing and testing there where two loops constructed, the "Nordkurve" (North Curve) and the "Südkurve" (South Curve), both about 5º banked.